insxiao/PhotoGallery/README.md

 # PhotoGallery

-this is a practise project.
+this is a practice project.